hbokh/awesome-saltstack/README.md

 - [Introduction to SaltStack](https://github.com/redmage123/Introduction-to-Saltstack) - A two day course designed to quickly introduce System Administrators and Application Developers on how to start using Saltstack.
 - [The Simplest Way to Learn SaltStack](https://medium.com/@timlwhite/the-simplest-way-to-learn-saltstack-cd9f5edbc967) - Start to learn the basics of SaltStack by setting it up in Docker.
 - [SaltStack - Quick Guide](https://www.tutorialspoint.com/saltstack/saltstack_quick_guide.htm) - Part of the larger "Learn SaltStack"-tutorial at Tutorials Point.
+- [Upgrading Salt to Python 3](https://salt.tips/upgrading-salt-to-python-3/) - How to switch SaltStack from Python2 to Python3.

 ## Code